 We also rely on numerical metrics to evaluate the effectiveness of our approach.
 Firstly, we consider the continuous ranked probability score (CRPS) \citep{matheson1976scoring}, written as

 which can be shown to be equal to

-The above expectations can be estimated without bias through repeated sampling from the model.
+The above expectations can be estimated without bias through repeated sampling from the given model.
 The CRPS is a generalisation of the mean absolute error and indeed simplifies to it when considering a model with point-wise predictions.
-This metric is applied location-wise and favors well-calibrated forecasts.
+This metric is applied location-wise and favours well-calibrated forecasts.